Xela3026/yabbr-docs/docs/message-types/sms.md

 If a message contains any non-GSM characters, then a unit will consist of 70 charactres.
 If there is more than one unit, then each unit will consist of 67 characters.

-<BrandName/> supports messages up to 10 units.
+<BrandName type="name"/> supports messages up to 10 units.
 That means a character cap of 1530 for all GSM characters or 670 for not all GSM characters.

 Use the unit calculator provided below to test out unit calculations and your SMS messages.